-- All safety and lifesaving equipment more than that required by 46 CFR Part 28, whether an approved type or not, carried on board any commercial fishing industry vessel must be either: - Maintained and inspected as required by regulation and in compliance with the manufacturer's quidelines; or - Distinctly and permanently marked that it is to be used ONLY for training if not meeting the maintenance and inspection standards above; or - > Removed from the vessel if not meeting the maintenance and inspection standards or marked for training as listed above. - All excess safety or lifesaving equipment retained onboard a vessel for training purposes shall be stowed in such a manner or location that it will not be mistakenly utilized during an actual emergency. - Expired distress signals may be used for training.
+- All safety and lifesaving equipment in excess of that required by 46 CFR Part 28, whether an approved type or not, carried on board any commercial fishing industry vessel must be either: - Maintained and inspected as required by regulation and in compliance with the manufacturer's guidelines; or - Distinctly and permanently marked that it is to be used ONLY for training if not meeting the maintenance and inspection standards above; or - Removed from the vessel if not meeting the maintenance and inspection standards or marked for training as listed above. - All excess safety or lifesaving equipment retained onboard a vessel for training purposes shall be stowed in such a manner or location that it will not be mistakenly utilized during an actual emergency. - Expired distress signals may be used for training.
 The master or person in charge is required to transmit a SECURITE broadcast and encouraged to contact the nearest Coast Guard unit.
-Expired flares, however, should only be used as a last resort during an emergency.

-EXCESS FIRE EQUIPMENT: 46 CFR 28.155
+Expired flares, however, should only be used as a last resort during an emergency. - Excess Fire Detection and Protection Equipment 46 CFR 28.155 May be carried if: - It is listed and labeled by an independent, national testing laboratory such as UL, FM, etc. - It is in accordance with appropriate industry standards for design, installation, testing and maintenance, and - The system and units remain functional as intended.